 In motion picture and film-based television production, this is often done by a separate person (the "focus puller" or "first camera assistant") rather than by the primary camera operator.
 In video production, the cameras usually aren't large enough for this to be necessary, and on consumer-level gear such as smartphones and point-and-shoot cameras, it might not even be possible because of the way autofocus is usually implemented.note

 Sometimes used in two-dimensional animation, which involves filming the foreground and background separately and then combining them.

 In theory Rack Focus should be made redundant in new 3D films because the viewer would be able to change focus at will.
-Of course because it is a simulation of 3D this isn't quite true and the technique remains.
+Of course because it is only a simulation of 3D, this isn't quite true and the technique remains.
 This sometimes causes frustration as the viewer wants to change focus but cannot.

 - In Up, when Carl Fredricksen looks up to his house where the picture of his wife is hanging.

 - In the beginning of Avatar, the focus shifts from Jake's face to the floating drops of water(?) to introduce the fact that it's 3D.
 However the technique can be annoying later on as explained above.

 - At the beginning of Hannah Montana The Movie, we get a close-up of a poster of Hannah which shifts its focus to a close-up of Miley putting on her mascara in the foreground.

 - In the film of Harry Potter and the Philosopher's Stone, as Harry walks past a Quidditch store, the view, from inside the store, shifts from his face to a closeup of the Nimbus 2000 lettering on the broom in the window.